agabor/docs/_includes/dotnet/roles.md

 ## Security for Role Objects

-The `ParseRole` uses the same security scheme (ACLs) as all other objects on Parse, except that it requires an ACL to be set explicitly.
+The `ParseRole` uses the same security scheme (ACLs) as all other objects on MSG, except that it requires an ACL to be set explicitly.
 Generally, only users with greatly elevated privileges (e.g. a master user or Administrator) should be able to create or modify a Role, so you should define its ACLs accordingly.
 Remember, if you give write-access to a `ParseRole` to a user, that user can add other users to the role, or even delete the role altogether.

 To create a new `ParseRole`, you would write: